invite-frey/gps-api/README.md

 #### If you are using daemontools:

 * The service directory is provided as an example.
-* Clone the directory into your desired location (do not link the service directory in the git repo directly to prevent confidential information being committed back into your repo).
+* Clone the service directory into your desired location (do not link the service directory in the git repo directly to daemontools to prevent confidential information being committed back into your repo).
-* Make the required changes to the service/env directory and make sure the paths to your app installation in the run file is correct.
+* Make the required changes to the service/env files and make sure the path to your app installation in the run file is correct.
 * Link the cloned service directory to your system's service directory watched by daemontools.

 ### Endpoints